Jump to main content

-Water vapor, clouds and radiative effects in the Arctic
+Water vapor, clouds, precipitation and radiative effects in the Arctic

-These long-term measurements are complemented by campaign based activities, e.g as part of MOSAiC and COMBLE.
-Satellite observations further help us to gain a large scale view on clouds and water vapor in the Arctic.
+These long-term measurements are complemented by campaign-based activities, e.g a,s part of MOSAiC and COMBLE.
+Satellite observations further help us to gain a large-scale view of clouds and water vapor in the Arctic.

 Learn more about

-• the Ny-Ålesund measurements, clouds, water vapor and radiative effects from Kerstin Ebell
+• the Ny-Ålesund cloud, precipitation, and water vapor measurements as well as radivative effects from Kerstin Ebell

 2023